 Understanding average horse weight and why it matters

 Did you know that there’s a strong link between how much a horse weighs and its overall health?
-Horses that are overweight or underweight run the danger of developing major medical problems.
+Horses that are either over or underweight are at risk for serious health issues.

-But how do you weigh a horse?
-And how can you tell whether your horse is at a healthy weight or if weight-related issues are a possibility?
+But how does one go about weighing a horse?
+And how can you tell whether your horse is at an appropriate weight or if he is at danger for weight-related issues?

 Want to estimate your adult horse’s weight in a few minutes?
-Move on to our free horse weight calculator .
+Skip down to our free horse weight calculator.

 What factors affect a horse’s weight?

-And with so many high-quality feed alternatives on the market right now, it’s possible to overfeed a horse and end up with an overweight animal.
+And, with so many high-quality feed alternatives on the market today, it’s easy to overfeed, resulting in an overweight horse.

-In addition, certain illnesses, such Cushing’s disease, may cause weight increase or decrease.
+Additionally, certain conditions, such as Cushing’s Disease, can lead to weight gain or loss.
 Even the regular changes associated with aging can cause gradual weight loss and changes in body condition.

-Some horses are inherently bigger or smaller than others depending on the breed.
+Depending on the breed, some horses are naturally larger or smaller than others.
 You may have heard the terms “heavy” and “light” in reference to horses before but maybe didn’t fully understand the terms.

 Heavy vs. light horses

-A horse breed often belongs to one of two groups: heavy or light.
+A horse breed is classified into one of two types: heavy or light.

-Draft horse breeds include the Clydesdale, Percheron, Belgian, and Shire kinds of horses.
+Draft horse breeds include horses such as the Clydesdale, Percheron, Belgian, and Shire.

-These are the bigger horses that are most often employed for riding, racing, driving, and other tasks like herding cattle.
-On the lighter end of this group are the Arabians who range from 900 to 1,100 pounds, while the average warmblood will weigh in the neighborhood of 1,200 to 1,300 pounds.
+These are the bigger horses that are often employed for riding, racing, driving, herding livestock, and so forth.
+The Arabians are the lightest of this breed, weighing between 900 and 1,100 pounds, whereas the typical warmblood weighs between 1,200 and 1,300 pounds.

 Horse Weight World Records Infographic

-This infographic may be used on your own website. as long as you link back to horse-rookie.local.* By clicking the Pinterest symbol while it is highlighted, feel free to share it on Pinterest. #knowledgeishorsepower
+You’re welcome to use this infographic on your own website * as long as you link back to horse-rookie.local.* Hover over it and click the Pinterest symbol to share it on Pinterest. #knowledgeishorsepower

 How much does a horse weigh at birth?

-Therefore, a mare weighing 2,000 pounds will give birth to a foal that weighs around 200 pounds.
-A small horse or pony weighing more than 900 pounds will have a baby weighing about 90 pounds.
+So, a mare weighing 2,000 pounds will give birth to a foal weighing about 200 pounds.
+A baby weighing about 90 pounds will be born to a little horse or pony weighing more than 900 pounds.

-The last 10% moves rather more slowly.
-A horse will continue to grow and fill out throughout the next two years of its life, growing to full height at the age of four.
+The last 10% is a bit slower.
+A horse will continue to develop and fill out over the following two years of its life, reaching mature height around the age of four.

-Feeding too much or too rapidly may put the horse at risk for a variety of developmental orthopedic problems, while feeding too slowly or insufficiently might cause stunted growth (DOD).
+eating too slowly or insufficiently may cause stunted growth, while eating too much and too rapidly puts the horse at risk for a variety of developmental orthopedic disorders (DOD).